-Thus, if we start with two initial numbers and q is a common factor of both, it is also a common factor of their difference.
-This ensures that is q is a common factor of all the three numbers in the list after the first step of the game.
+Thus, if we start with two initial numbvers and q is a common factor for both, it is also a common factor of their difference.
+This ensures that q is a common factor of all the three numbers in the list after the first step of the game.
 At every subsequent step, a pair of numbers is taken from the list and the difference written down as a new number.
-Thus if q is a common factor of the existing pair of numbers, it is also a factor of the new number.
-This ensures that if a number is a common factor of the initial numbers A and B, it is a factor of all the numbers in the list, including s.
-That is, any common factor of A and B. divides s.
+Thus, if q is a common factor of the existing pair of numbers, it is also a factor of the new number.
+This ensures that is a number is a common factor of the initial numbers A and B, it is a common factor of all the numbers in the list, including the smallest number in the list S.That is, any common factor of A and B. divides S.

-So, if the HCF of the initial numbers A and B is d, then d divides s and $d \le s$.
-However, we know that s also is a factor of A and B (Observation 1a).
-Hence $s \le d$.
-Therefore, we have s = d.
+So, if the HCF of initial numbers A and B is d, then d divides S and $d \le S$.
+However, we know that S is also a factor of A and B (Observation 1a).
+Hence $S \le d$.
+Therefore, we have S = d.